sanju9645/Chat-app-with-MERN/README.md

 Step 5
 -----------------------------

-Create .env file
+Time to whip up a .env file

-Add "type": "module" in the package.json
+And add "type": "module" in the package.json